 What products and services are taxable in Arizona?

-There are a few exceptions, but almost all physical products are taxable when sold at retail in Arizona.
+There are a few exceptions, but almost all retail sales of tangible personal property are taxable when sold in Arizona.
 Common examples include:

 - General merchandise like furniture, appliances, and clothing